Mosquito bites can be painful and uncomfortable. Some types of mosquitoes are able to transmit diseases to humans and animals.

 Following simple guidelines can greatly reduce your risk of getting a mosquito-borne disease.
 It will also increase your enjoyment of the Coast's environment.

-Learn how to protect yourself and your family and pets against mosquitoes - Mosquitoes Factsheet.
+Learn how to protect yourself and your family and pets against mosquitoes - Mosquitoes Factsheet(PDF)

-More information on mosquitoes can be found on the Queensland Health website.
+More information on mosquitoes can be found on the Queensland Health (PDF) website.

 Midges do not carry disease to humans.
 But there are a number of things you can do to protect against biting midge.
 Learn how to protect yourself and your family and pets against midge - Midge Factsheet(PDF).